iArcanic/irsm-cw1/risk-analysis-report.md

 ### 2.4.2 Tier 2 – Infrastructure evaluation

+There is a technical lag from running out of support or outdated software – case in point, Windows 11 Pro, so this means that the OS is susceptible to known and publicly available exploits.
+For third-party services, however, there needs to be a detailed assessment of concepts such as Identity and Access Management (IAM), security monitoring, and key management.
+A diagnosis of Windows 11 Pro would reveal security gaps, such as pending AES-256 bit encryption for endpoints as well as anti-virus definitions, which results in older malware signatures.
+Keeping a good asset inventory will assist in identifying any misconfigurations and required server hardening.

 ### 2.4.3 Tier 3 – Risk assessment process

 ### 2.4.4 Tier 4 – Ongoing risk monitoring